grahampugh/grahampugh.github.io/_posts/2016-02-27-apple-security-update-mistakenly-disables-ethernet.md

    Software Update service, which can be hosted on a Linux server or VM.
 A web front end for Reposado has also been created: [Margarita].

+Home users can uncheck the option to "Install system data files and security updates" in the App Store System Preferences panel.
+However, as Apple's mistake is likely to be very rare, and as this particular error only affected computers that solely use the Ethernet port for Internet connectivity, it is likely to remain a better security decision to leave the option checked.

+![img_2]

 [img_1]: https://pbs.twimg.com/media/CcQi97EUEAARKJs.jpg
+[img_2]: /assets/images/app-store-preferences.png

 {% include urls.md %}